Pop Culture Madness!

 LEGO produced 381 million (toy) tires in 2011, making them the world's largest rubber tire manufacturer by number of units produced.

-Russia didn't consider beer to be an alcoholic beverage until 2011.
-Before then it was classified as a soft drink.
+Russia didn’t consider beer to be an alcoholic beverage until 2011.
+Before then, it was classified as a soft drink.

-In 2011 male model Andrej Pejic was ranked by FHM magazine to be #98 of the sexiest women alive.
+In 2011, male model Andrej Pejic was ranked by FHM magazine to be #98 of the sexiest women alive.

 Each agency of the US government has put a price on a human life.
-As of 2011, the Environmental Protection Agency set the value of a human life at $9.1 million.
-Meanwhile, the Food and Drug Administration put it at $7.9 million - and the Department of Transportation figure was around $6 million.
+As of 2011, the Environmental Protection Agency set the value of human life at $9.1 million.
+Meanwhile, the Food and Drug Administration put it at $7.9 million – and the Department of Transportation figure was around $6 million.

-Cost of a 30 second Superbowl ad: 3.5 Million dollars
+Cost of a 30-second Superbowl ad: 3.5 Million dollars

 RIP, Scandals, Sad and Odd News

-María Santos Gorrostieta Salazar, the mayor of Tiquicheo Mexico, survived three assassination attempts and despite her wounds refused to resign.
-In 2011 her term as mayor ended and her police protection was withdrawn.
-In November 2012 she was abducted, stabbed and brutally beaten to death.
+María Santos Gorrostieta Salazar, the mayor of Tiquicheo, Mexico, survived three assassination attempts and, despite her wounds, refused to resign.
+In 2011, her term as mayor ended, and her police protection was withdrawn.
+In November 2012, she was abducted, stabbed, and brutally beaten to death.

 Fagilyu Mukhametzyanov was declared dead of a heart attack in 2011.
 She was discovered to have survived the attack when she woke up at her own funeral and then promptly died of a heart attack.

 Masao Yoshida, the plant manager at Fukushima in 2011, disobeyed orders to stop pumping seawater into the nuclear reactor.
 This stopped a greater disaster that would have affected millions of lives.
 After the Fukushima nuclear disaster in 2011, more than 200 Japanese pensioners, all over 60, volunteered to tackle the nuclear crisis.
-The organizer said "Even if I were exposed to radiation, cancer could take 20 or 30 years or longer to develop.
-I probably have 13 to 15 years left to live".
+The organizer said, “Even if I were exposed to radiation, cancer could take 20 or 30 years or longer to develop.
+I probably have 13 to 15 years left to live”.

 The average size of a new American home in 1950 was 983 square feet; by 2011, the average new home was 2,480 square feet.
 In 1950, an average of 3.37 people lived in each American home; in 2011, that number had shrunk to 2.6 people.

 A Swedish man was arrested for attempting to split atoms in his kitchen.
-Radium, americium and uranium were all found in his home.
+Radium, americium, and uranium were all found in his home.

 If you happened to be in Samoa at the end of 2011, you never experienced December 30, 2011.
-The country decided to change timezones, thus switching sides of the international date line and skipping December 30th altogether.
+The country decided to change time zones, thus switching sides of the international date line and skipping December 30th altogether.

-550 doctors and physicians took out ads in American newspapers calling for Ronald McDonald's retirement.
+Five hundred fifty doctors and physicians took out ads in American newspapers calling for Ronald McDonald’s retirement.

-Between 2009 and 2015, Usain Bolt won every World Championship and Olympic gold medal in the 100m, 200m and 4×100m relay - except the 2011 100m World Championship, where he had a false start.
+Between 2009 and 2015, Usain Bolt won every World Championship and Olympic gold medal in the 100m, 200m, and 4×100m relay – except the 2011 100m World Championship, where he had a false start.

 Skrillex lost an entire unreleased album because his laptops and hard drives were stolen from his hotel in Milan.

-In 1984 women earned 37% of computer science degrees.
+In 1984, women earned 37% of computer science degrees.
 In 1998, women were at 27%.
 In 2011, only 12% of CS degrees went to women.

-Anders Breivik, the Norwegian mass murder who killed 77 people in 2011, threatened to go on a hunger strike in prison last year if the government did not upgrade his PS2 to a PS3.
+Anders Breivik, the Norwegian mass murderer who killed 77 people in 2011, threatened to go on a hunger strike in prison last year if the government did not upgrade his PS2 to a PS3.

 The Florida School for Boys, a reform school shut down in 2011, gained a reputation for abuse, beatings, rapes, torture, and even murder of students by staff.
-50 unmarked and undocumented graves have been located on the property using radar.
+Fifty unmarked and undocumented graves have been located on the property using radar.

 More middle-aged Canadian men died by suicide in 2011 than by motor vehicle accidents, homicide, and HIV combined.